scott-anderson-wc/cs210pub/reading/forms.md

 ## Form Fields

-<p>Let's look at the different input elements.
-The following table shows
+<p>Let's look at the different input elements (also known as
-  the HTML syntax for including different HTML elements in a form.
+  <em>controls</em>).
+The following table shows the HTML syntax for
+  including different HTML elements in a form.
 As you will notice, the most common element is <code>&lt;input&gt;</code>, which, based on the value for its attribute <code>type</code> will display a different kind of input.
 Play with the rendered version of a tag in every row in the table.</p>

 <table class="table table-bordered table-striped">
   <thead>
     <tr>
-      <th>Tag Name</th>
+      <th>Control HTML</th>
-      <th>Rendered Tag</th>
+      <th>Rendered Control</th>
       <th>
         More Info
       </th>